Guinness96/drone_sim/README.md

 1. Open a new terminal window

-2. Navigate to the frontend directory:
+2. Navigate to the frontend directory from the project root:
    ```
    cd frontend
    ```